uhlryk/my-cordova-react-boilerplate/README.md

     npm install

+## React Hot loader:

+WebpackDevServer is using network ip, therefore you can use it from any device in current network.

 ## Commands:

 First time there is need to build cordova init app.
 It could be run only one, before any other commands: